zowe/docs-site/docs/user-guide/api-mediation/configuration-client-certificates.md

 ## Configure ZSS

-For more information about configuring ZSS, see [Configure components zss](../appendix/zowe-yaml-configuration.md#configure-component-zss) in the References section of Zowe Docs.
+For information about configuring ZSS, see [Configure components zss](../appendix/zowe-yaml-configuration.md#configure-component-zss) in the References section of Zowe Docs.

-### Prerequisites
+### Prerequisites for ZSS

-When using ZSS for authentication, ensure that you satisfy the following prerequisites before you set up client certificate authentication.
+When using ZSS for authentication, ensure that you satisfy the following prerequisites before you set up client certificate authentication:

 1. Set the password for the Zowe runtime user.
 The user is created with the `NOPASSWORD` parameter by the Zowe installer.
 It is necessary to change this password.